csc-ubc-okanagan/csc-data-blog/content/post/2025-05-16-meta-analysis-on-randomized-clinical-trials-part-1/index.en.md

 ### Secondary Studies
 These types of studies are conducted on the findings of primary studies, including:

 - **Narrative reviews**: They can be conducted with as few as two studies. they may not have a specific objective and might cover a broad topic, for example: Efficacy of vitamin E supplementation on routine diseases in women.
-Also, they may not include every article available within the topic area under review.
+Also, they may not include every study available within the topic area under review.
 - **Systematic reviews**: They have a defined objective, for example: Efficacy of vitamin E supplementation on blood pressure in adult women.
-Also, all articles within the scope of the topic under review must be included.
+Also, all studies within the scope of the topic under review must be included.
 - **Meta-analyses**: Similar in every respect to a systematic review, with the difference that *statistical analysis* is also performed.
 Meta-analysis is essentially a re-analysis of the findings from primary studies.
 In a meta-analysis, the quantitative data from primary studies (such as means, odds ratios, etc.) are combined into a single result (for example, one mean, one odds ratio, etc.) Therefore, drawing the final conclusion in a meta-analysis is easier.
 An example would be: Effect of vitamin E supplementation on CRP concentrations in adults: A meta-analysis

 ## Meta-analyses sit at the top of the evidence pyramid